John-Abbott-College/4A8-Notes/12a_Milestones_3_and_4_care_package.md

 ### Database test file

-It is possible that we will need to give you a new test database file, so BE prepared for it.//?
+It is possible that we will need to give you a new test database file, so BE prepared for it.

 **To create a database from an sql file**